-The continued economic crisis highlights the increasing importance of more explicit focus on the interrelationship of risk taking and strategy execution.
+The increasingly competitive nature of many industries nowadays highlights the importance of more explicit focus on the interrelationship of risk taking and strategy execution.
 We asked several questions to obtain information about the intersection of risk management and strategy in the organizations we surveyed.

-We found that 37.1% of organizations in our full sample currently do no formal assessments of emerging strategic, market, or industry risks.
-The lack of these emerging risk assessments is greatest for not-for-profit organizations where we found that 48.3% of those organizations have no formal assessments of those types of risks.
-The largest organizations, public companies, and financial services organizations are much more likely to consider emerging strategic, market, and industry risks, where only 8.2%, 14.9%, and 22.3% of those organizations, respectively, have no formal assessments of these kinds of emerging risks.
+We found that 38.2% of organizations in our full sample currently do no formal assessments of emerging strategic, market, or industry risks.
+The lack of these emerging risk assessments is greatest for not-for-profit organizations where we found that 52.2% of those organizations have no formal assessments of those types of risks.
+The largest organizations, public companies, and financial services organizations are much more likely to consider emerging strategic, market, and industry risks, where only 16.4%, 19.2%, and 20.0% of those organizations, respectively, have no formal assessments of these kinds of emerging risks.

-Of those in the full sample that do attempt to assess strategic risks, most do so in a predominantly qualitative (24.4%) manner or by using a blend of qualitative and quantitative assessment tools
+Of those in the full sample that do attempt to assess strategic risks, most do so in a predominantly qualitative (26.2%) manner or by using a blend of qualitative and quantitative assessment tools (24.0%).

-(26.5%).
 This dominance of a qualitative approach holds true for the subgroups (largest organizations, public companies, and financial services entities) as well.